 - The Three R’s, by Ruth Beechick.
 This book helped me understand what the most basic components of teaching needed to be.

 - What Your First Grader Needs to Know, by E.D.
-Hirsch, Jr. Awesome, comprehensive guide to what you should be teaching your child.
+Hirsch, Jr. Awesome, comprehensive guide to what kids are ready to learn at each grade level.
+Although I have since figured out that when you teach a certain subject isn’t as important, this book was still helpful to give me an general idea of when to teach things (like starting with early American history before tackling world history).
 There is a book for each year up through sixth grade.

 - 102 Top Picks for Homeschool Curriculum, by Cathy Duffy.
 First I used this book to find curriculum suggestions, later I used it as a reference when I would come across new curriculum choices.
 The author does lean towards making her top choices Christian-based curriculum, but she does a great job of reviewing just about everything, which can help you in making your own decisions.

 Next, research the different approaches to homeschooling.
 You will see a lot of advice from other homeschoolers insisting that you figure out if you are a “classical” or “traditional” homeschooler, an “unschooler”, or follow methods like Waldorf or Charlotte Mason.
 Honestly I’m not much one for labels, but I suppose my method would be more “eclectic” which basically means “I have no idea what my method is, I just teach.”

 The important thing to figure out is what resources you are going to use to teach.
 Do you have teaching experience and can plan your own lessons?
 Or do you need everything precisely planned out for you?
 You can buy a complete boxed curriculum (lesson plans included), use unit studies, workbooks, or just piece together a curriculum using all different types of resources.